NiceBSD/nicebsd.github.io/_build/content/pages/technical_goals.rst

 ----------------------------------------------------------------

 Slow compilation leads to slow development.
-The tools necessary to do this exist, but we aren’t using them yet.
-It’s much easier to test deep and wide-ranging bugs when a system build takes the time to make a pot of coffee.
+The tools necessary to do this exist, but we aren't using them yet.
+It's much easier to test deep and wide-ranging bugs when a system build takes the time to make a pot of coffee.

 1 million LOC limit (excluding hardware drivers) for full system